zcattacz/alasql_wiki/readme.md

 # AlaSQL

-_( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is an open source SQL database for Javascript with a strong focus on query speed and datasource flexibility for relational data, schemaless data, and graph data.
+_( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is a free and open source SQL database for Javascript with a strong focus on query speed and datasource flexibility for relational data, schemaless data, and graph data.
 It works in your browser, Node.js, IO.js and Cordova.

 The library is designed for:

-* Fast SQL based in-memory data processing for BI and ERP applications on fat clients
+* Fast SQL data processing in-memory for BI and ERP applications on fat clients
 * Easy ETL and option for persistency by data import / manipulation / export for several formats
 * All major browsers, Node.js, and mobile applications

 We focus on [speed](https://github.com/agershun/alasql/wiki/Speed) by taking advantage of the dynamic nature of javascript when building up queries.
 Real world solutions demands flexibility regarding where data comes from and where it is to be stored.
 We focus on flexibility by making sure you can [import/export](https://github.com/agershun/alasql/wiki/Import-export) and query directly on data stored in Excel (both `xls` and `.xlsx`), CSV, JSON, TAB, IndexedDB, LocalStorage, and SQLite files.